ScooloV/bbpedia/docs/death_zone/new_inducements.md

 **150,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'BADLANDS BRAWL' SPECIAL RULE**

 *While many races find it appropriate to place their Wizards and priests in stuffy colleges and rely on eccentric old coots to teach them, Ogres take a more fleexible approach.
-For a Firebelly, this is a trial by firre which involves eating fiery spices, eating fiery beetles and, finally, eating the fiery lava of the Fire Mouth volcano (an Ogre's imagination is clearly not so hot!).
+For a Firebelly, this is a trial by fire which involves eating fiery spices, eating fiery beetles and, finally, eating the fiery lava of the Fire Mouth volcano (an Ogre's imagination is clearly not so hot!).
 Those few who survive become wandering barbeque chefs and many find ready employment at Blood Bowl stadia.
-Such individuals can easily be convinced to stand on the sidelines spitting hot firre across the pitch, and woe betide anyone that gets in the way!*
+Such individuals can easily be convinced to stand on the sidelines spitting hot fire across the pitch, and woe betide anyone that gets in the way!*

 Once per game, a Firebelly may cast one of the following spells: